 A road climb to an "enhanced" cross-country trail through a beautiful stretch of woods.
 The Catamount Trail

-has turns, berms, and rock features that are fun for riders, without being too difficult for average cyclists.
+has turns, berms, and rock features that are fun, without being too difficult for average cyclists.
 This trail opened in early 2016 and has already become a fast favorite.

-The trail begins next to a small gravel pile and trail marker.
-The first mile is the roughest section with some large rocks and roots to navigate.
-There are also a few boggy sections near the start, but you can easily power through them with a little effort.
-The Salem Area Trails Alliance has done a great job of bridging or rock-bedding the many creek crossings, though a low gear is advisable to make the following hill climbs easier.
+is the roughest section, with some large rocks and roots to navigate.
+This section also has a few nice kickers, though all are optional (i.e., there are ride-arounds).
+Salem Area Trail Alliance (SATA) has done a great job of bridging or rock-bedding the many creek crossings, though a low gear is advisable to make the hill climbs that follow a bit easier.

 Over the course of the trail you'll encounter a few trail intersections, but Catamount Trail

 is easily distinguished as the main trail; just follow the signs and you're sure to stay on track.
 Catamount Trail

 technically ends at its junction with Newt Loop